A Historical Perspective of Novak Funeral Home

 1923 - Homer J. Ross succeeds his father, Jesse T. Ross and moves the funeral home from the furniture store downtown to 126 Front Street.
 Jesse T. Ross is interred in Redstone Cemetery.

 1961 - March 1961, The Kisinger Funeral Home completed its move from Market Street to a new home at 515 Front Street.
 The Market Street Funeral Home was torn down due to construction of the high level bridge.
-The new funeral home was the former residence of Frank P. Silliman, President of Hillman Barge and Construction Company.
+The new funeral home was the former residence of Frank P. Silliman, President of Hillman Barge and Construction Company from the early 1930's until 1960.
+Frank lived in the Front Street home with his wife Evalyn and children, John Robert and Jane Lou.
 Also acquired were lots on Front and Brashear Streets (which now serve as private parking).
 Remodeling was done under the direction of T. Ray Fulton, Prominent Uniontown Architect.

 1967 - Homer L. Crawford succeeds his uncle, Homer L. Ross at the funeral home.